mamedev/mame/docs/source/commandline/commandline-all.rst

     Waits for the refresh period on your computer's monitor to finish before starting to draw video to your screen.
-If this option is off, MAME will just draw to the screen at any old time, even in the middle of a refresh cycle.
+If this option is off, MAME will just draw to the screen as a frame is ready, even if in the middle of a refresh cycle.
 This can cause "tearing" artifacts, where the top portion of the screen is out of sync with the bottom portion.

-Tearing is not noticeable on all systems, and some people hate it more than others.
-However, if you turn this option on, you will waste more of your CPU cycles waiting for the proper time to draw, so you will see a performance hit.
+    The effect of turning **-waitvsync** on differs a bit between combinations of different operating systems and video drivers.

+    On Windows, **-waitvsync** will block until video blanking before allowing MAME to draw the next frame, limiting the emulated machine's framerate to that of the host display.
+Note that this option does not work with **-video gdi** mode in Windows.

+    On macOS, **-waitvsync** does not block; instead the most recent completely drawn frame will be displayed at vblank.
+This means that if an emulated system has a higher framerate than your host display, emulated frames will be dropped periodically resulting in motion judder.

     You should only need to turn this on in windowed mode.
 In full screen mode, it is only needed if **-triplebuffer** does not remove the tearing, in which case you should use **-notriplebuffer -waitvsync**.

-Note that this option does not work with **-video gdi** mode.
+    Note that SDL-based MAME support for this option depends entirely on your operating system and video drivers; in general it will not work in windowed mode so **-video opengl** and fullscreen give the greatest chance of success with SDL builds of MAME.

     The default is OFF (**-nowaitvsync**).

-    Note that SDL-based MAME support for this option depends entirely on your operating system and video drivers; in general it will not work in windowed mode so **-video opengl** and fullscreen give the greatest chance of success.

 .. _mame-commandline-syncrefresh: